CarricInc/PRIVACY_POLICY.md/README.md

 1. Information collection

-Carric does not collect any information about its usage but some information can be shared with the following third parties.
+Carric does not collect any information about its usage but some information can be shared with the following third parties:

 -Google Play Console to handle the app distribution and the beta testing.
 -In game Advertising from Admob.